ajcr/IntervalAlgebra/README.md

 True
 ```

-We can also test if there is any overlap between intervals (i.e. they contain any common points):
+We can also test if there is any overlap between two intervals (i.e. they contain any common points):

 ``` python
 >>> c = interval(0, 3)